-Last month, Kym Gomes looked on as workers dismantled the staircase at 435 East 12th Street.
+Last month, Kym Gomes looked on as workers dismantled the staircase in her building.

 Now the DOB has issued what’s known as a “Commissioner Order,” spelling out specific procedures Shaoul must follow before resuming the job.
 According to Buildings Department spokesperson Ryan FitzGibbon, Shaoul’s, contractor must submit a timeline for the staircase replacement project to the city; only one flight of stairs can be replaced per day.
 After the plan for each day has been approved, residents must be notified by certified mail when the work will be done, so that they can make arrangements to be away from their apartments.
 In many cases, landlords are allowed to “self certify” their projects without getting approval from the Buildings Department.
 That’s not going to be allowed in this case.

-Yesterday, Kym Gomes looks on as workers dismantle the staircase at 435 East 12th Street.
+Yesterday, Kym Gomes looks on as workers dismantle the staircase in her building.

-On Monday afternoon, Kym Gomes left her apartment at 435 East 12th Street, on her way to work (she has a night job).
+On Monday afternoon, Kym Gomes left her East 12th Street apartment, on her way to work (she has a night job).
 She walked down the stairs of the five-story tenement that’s been home for the past 18 years but was stymied upon reaching the second floor landing.
 The problem?
 The staircase leading to the ground level was gone.

 Renovations have been ongoing for the past couple of months.
 A notice posted in the lobby warned tenants that “repairs to the stairways” would begin Monday morning and continue through the week.
 “We strongly suggest that you stay out of the building during this time frame,” the notice read.
 But Gomes was more than a little surprised to learn the stairs had been completely ripped out.
 She immediately made a call to the Cooper Square Committee, a well-known tenant advocacy organization, who in turn contacted Community Board 3.
 It wasn’t long before the Buildings Department, as well as the police and fire departments were on the scene.